 Addiction’s a complicated disease.
-You have the psychological cravings.
+You have psychological cravings.
 However, there’s also a physical dependency.
 So what does it take to overcome a drug habit?

 Understanding the Mechanism of Addiction

 As a chronic illness, addiction affects the body as well as the mind.
 Physical dependency manifests when your body craves a substance.
 Even though the drug isn’t good for it, your body believes it can’t survive without it.
 You identify the strongest pangs as withdrawal symptoms.

 Case in point is the woman with an alcohol use disorder.
 She wakes up with trembling hands and an irresistible craving for the substance.
 Until she takes a drink, the manifestations continue.
 Of course, using is the quickest way of satisfying the body’s urges.

 The signs of physiological addiction vary.
 Often, you may feel like you’re coming down with the flu.
 Gastrointestinal upset is also common.
 You’re shaky, sweating, and then freezing all within minutes.

 As soon as you take the next fix, these symptoms subside.
 You start to feel normal again.
 Psychological addiction also ties into this process.
 You come to believe that the drug’s the answer to your emotional and physical needs.

 You start by ending the physiological addiction first.
 A good-quality rehab facility will put you in touch with an affiliated detox center.
 Detoxification is quick.
 It usually only takes three to ten days, depending on your health, length of drug use, and substance of choice.

 Next, you move into the rehab facility.
 Comprehensive treatment ensures that you don’t go back to using.
 It helps you dismantle triggers and cope with stressors before they translate into cravings.
 Typical modalities include:

 - Individual talk therapy lets you pursue ways of making positive life modifications